DaryeDev/LootsTools/docs/docs/cards/advCards/index.md

 This type of Card lets you execute a Python Script (run.py) when a Card is redeemed.

-Put the "run.py" file on the Card's folder, that you can open clicking "Open folder" on the Editor's Card's page on the **Loot's Tools' Card Editor**.
+Put the "run.py" file on the Card's folder, that you can open clicking "Open folder" on the Editor's Card's page on the **Loot's Tools' Editor**.

 ---